Automate projects using Templates

 Here you will find your team's templates.
 Anyone you invite to your team will also be able to view and edit these templates.
 You can even assign tasks to your team members within a template!
 Whenever you use that template, the task will always assign to the team member you choose.
 The default assignee is the project creator.
 This means that the task will assign to whoever launches the template.

-Click the ADD NEW button to start creating a new template, give the template a name, then click CREATE.
+Click the NEW TEMPLATE button to start creating a new template, give the template a name, then click CREATE.

 Let's build our example above.
 The first step is to type in each task:

 Check order to make sure details are correct for 20mFind product in warehouse for 30mPackage product for 15mPrint and attach invoice for 5mMail product for 20m

 TimeHero will automatically detect the duration of the task.
 You'll notice that unlike projects, these tasks aren't scheduled in your calendar – that's because this is just a template.
 Once we use the template to create a project, the tasks will schedule.
 Click "+ Add Item" to add new tasks in the template.